fbpx

 Understanding Spices

 Herbs and spices are great additions to dishes, and not just for adults.
 As babies get older, it becomes more difficult to introduce bold flavours to their diet.
 Familiarising them with a wide range of flavours at a younger age will help them favour whole and unprocessed foods later on in life – this can prevent them from becoming fussy eaters!
 Plus, salt isn’t recommended for babies under the age of one, so adding herbs and spices is an easy way to make their food less bland.

-It’s never too early to begin your baby led weaning journey.
+There are a wealth of aromatic spices which are perfectly safe, natural and bring a whole load of health benefits.
 It’s a good idea to begin with herbs and spices which have sweet, woody and floral flavours.
 Here are some to get started with:

 Basil